 Holy ambition is deep and long.
 It affects every part of life for all of life.
 The depth and length of our holy ambition will be tested.
-One day the faithful will hear God say, "Well done, good and faithful servant!"
+Those who prove faithful will hear God say someday, "Well done, good and faithful servant!"